NeilanshTriesToCode/Assignment2/README.md

 # Psychiatrist Chatbot as a Client-Server Service - Individual Project

 Meet **Dr. Hannibal Lecter**, the online Psychiatrist Bot.
-The bot is loosely based on the titular main antagonist of the Hannibal book series by Thomas Harris and their film and television series adaptions.
-Hannibal is an extremely brilliant psychiatrist, but also a mentally disturbed and cannibalistic serial killer infamous for eating his victims.
+The bot implemented is a Psychiatrist Bot, inspired from the character Dr. Hannibal Lecter from the movie *Silence of the Lambs* and the TV show *Hannibal*.
+As part of the individual project, the repository was forked from an existing one to implement new features.

 ***Note: This is for the Individual Project.
 Please check out the original branch for information about the pre-existing features at: https://github.com/cosc310-group19/Assignment2/tree/Bot-App***

+*Find the presentation video here:*

 ## Overview (Individual Project)
 - The app employs sockets to enable communication between Client (user) and the Server (Bot).